dntstck/blog/picosystem/peek-picosystem.md

 It's a pretty neat little RPG and considering what it runs on, and the device itself, it's very impressive.
 I have high hopes for this device and a lot of ideas.</p>

-<h2 id="closer-look"><em>Unboxing &amp; a closer look</em></h2>
+<h1 id="firstlook"><em>First Look</em></h1>

-<p>A quick look at the box shows a well thought out design, with all the info you need on the box itself.
+<p>A first look at the box shows a well thought out design, with all the info you need on the box itself.
 Looking at the back we can see the brains of this outfit being Raspberry Pi's RP2040 chip, the same that powers most (but not the newest) Pi devices.<br>

 <figure>
 <img src="{{ site.baseurl }}/picosystem/img/picosystem-boxback.jpeg" alt="PicoSystem Box Back" />